Although coffee tastes great and can help you start your day, not everyone wants to have caffeine.

 The Swiss water method

-Over the last few years, the Swiss water method has become the most commonly used and effective decaffeination process.
+Over the past few years, the Swiss Water method has become the most widely used and effective decaffeination process.

 It's the best way to remove caffeine from beans while retaining flavor compounds.

-Swiss water decaffeination is an organic process that applies the law and dynamics of osmosis.
+Swiss water decaffeination is an organic process that utilizes the principles of osmosis.

-The process starts by extracting caffeine from beans by soaking them in hot water.
+The process begins by extracting caffeine from the beans through soaking in hot water.

-After this, the beans go through an activated charcoal filter that absorbs the caffeine without taking away all the flavor compounds.
+After this, the beans pass through an activated charcoal filter that absorbs the caffeine without removing all the flavor compounds.

 Swiss water decaffeination is considered the best method, but it's still not 100 percent effective.

-It removes about 99.9% of the caffeine, so the decaf coffee beans are left with 0.1%.
+It removes approximately 99.9% of the caffeine, leaving the decaf coffee beans with only 0.1% remaining.

 The carbon dioxide method

-The carbon dioxide method is the newest and most expensive decaffeination process.
+The carbon dioxide method is the most recent and expensive decaffeination process.

 It involves extracting caffeine from beans with carbon dioxide.

-When beans come in contact with carbon dioxide for a long time, the carbon dioxide draws the caffeine molecules and binds to them like a magnet, leaving the beans caffeine free.
+When beans come into contact with carbon dioxide for a long time, the carbon dioxide attracts the caffeine molecules and binds to them, leaving the beans caffeine-free.

-So to have a decaffeinated coffee through the CO2 process, you must soak the coffee bean in a carbon dioxide solution for some time.
+To produce decaffeinated coffee through the CO2 process, the coffee beans must be soaked in a carbon dioxide solution for a certain amount of time.

 Although the carbon dioxide method doesn't bind to all the caffeine, many still use it because it produces a cup of coffee with fewer byproducts.